parcivad/dc-bot-among-us/README.md

 ## Setup:
 You have to set your Bot Token in `json/config.json`and set a prefix, then your finished and can run the Bot.

-To run the Bot you must use this path: dc-bot-among-us/json/
+To run the Bot you must use this path: `dc-bot-among-us/json/` thats it!

 ### The Game:
 You can find the game there: